wickljas/PES_Board/docs/markdown/ir_sensor.md

 }
 ```

-After writing the function, take a close look at how it is structured, are there mathematical operations in it, where exceptional values of variables, can cause the execution of forbidden mathematical operations?
+After inserting the function, take a close look at how it is structured, are there mathematical operations in it, where exceptional values of variables, can cause the execution of forbidden mathematical operations?

 Possible situation: